joaozitopolo/testJpa/README.md

 ### MasterTwo tests
-Saves and updates model, using model.update(updateData) method The old details are erased, and is replaced with the new details
+Saves and updates model, using model.update(updateData) method The old details are erased, and are replaced with the new details